Sport

 Carousels in art: Cyril E Power, The Merry Go Round, 1930, The Metropolitan Museum of Art, New York, NY, USA.

 This linocut print is dizzying in every aspect and is an excellent comparison to Gertler’s work.
 While Gertler has frozen his “victims” in time and space, never to leave, Power has his figures flying through the air at a frenetic pace, creating a dazzling kaleidoscope of movement.
 When you look at Spencer’s static ride, you can now see what excitement can come from this.
-At first, you can experience the thrill of the ride, but you very quickly realise that the riders are at the very edge of their seats and the danger becomes all too apparent.
-The use of just two colours, Chinese and chrome orange and Chinese blue, along with the curves, create density.
+At first, you can experience the thrill of the ride, but you very quickly realize that the riders are at the very edge of their seats and the danger becomes all too apparent.
+The use of just two colors, Chinese and chrome orange and Chinese blue, along with the curves, creates density.
 The lighter shades at the outer edges form the force lines and it is this that evokes the fearful nature of this ride.

 A ride that goes nowhere, on static animals that will never leave their stations does not sound that appealing, however, the timeless nature of carousels in art means that it will always have a place in any environment designed for fun and imagination